I love your column!

 If you’re just starting to work out, it’s fine to not worry about this yet and just focus on building your routine.
 But once I have a routine figured out, if I don’t have a direction to go with what I’m doing, I really quickly get bored and resentful of having to work out.
 Making a goal is extremely important, whether it’s longer term (learn to do a pistol squat and a 30-second handstand, for me) or just trying to do more than you did last session.

-I try to move things along incrementally whether I’m doing weighted or bodyweight movements, adding reps or sets or tempo movements, and then after a month I reevaluate and see if I’m ready to move up to the next level of difficulty or add some books to the Suitcase of Lifting.
+I try to move things along incrementally whether I’m doing weighted or bodyweight movements, adding reps or sets or tempo movements, and then after a month I reevaluate and see if I’m ready to move up to the next level of difficulty, or ready to add some more books to the Suitcase of Lifting.
 Related to the bigger picture, I’m not aiming to get stronger in the absolute than I already was pre-isolation, because that would be almost impossible.
 However, I can build some skills that will help make me overall more balanced.

 Now for the workouts.
 This is a pretty small and basic selection, but per above, it’s important to not get stuck on “variety” as the only way to keep working out interesting.
 I say this as someone who, in her normal life, spends 80% of most of my gym sessions doing the same basic three movements (squat, bench, deadlift): Getting invested in your journey of progress as well as learning to use your body’s muscles and make them stronger will, I swear, keep working out JUST AS interesting as, like, learning a new Zumba dance every time.
 These are all free, by the way.